vitessio/website/content/en/docs/19.0/reference/features/tablet-throttler.md

 The replica tablet only presents `mysql/self` metric (measurement of its own backend MySQL's lag).
 It does not serve checks for the shard in general.

+### Metrics

+The tablet throttler exports several metrics using the expvars interface.
+These are available at the `/debug/vars` endpoint of vttablet's http status pages.
+[More details can be found here](../../features/monitoring/#3-push-based-metrics-system).

+#### Aggregated metrics

+These are the metrics by which the throttler compares with the threshold and decides whether to accept or reject throttle checks.

+##### `ThrottlerAggregatedMysqlSelf`

+Gauge, the current metric value of the tablet.
+This is the result of a self-check, done continuously when the throttler is enabled.

+##### `ThrottlerAggregatedMysqlShard`

+Gauge, on the `PRIMARY` tablet only, this is the aggregated collected metric value from all serving shard tables, excluding the `PRIMARY`.
+The `PRIMARY` tablet continuously probes the serving tablets for this metric.
+As the default collected metric is replication lag, the aggregated value is the highest lag across the probed tablets.

+#### Check metrics

+The throttler is checked by apps (`vreplication`, `online-ddl`, etc), and responds with status codes, "OK" for "good to proceed" or any other code for "hold off".

+At this time the throttler only runs checks with the backend MySQL server.
+It has the potential to check other input sources.

+##### `ThrottlerCheckAnyTotal`

+Counter, number of times the throttler has been checked.
+Tracking this metrics shows the traffic the throttler receives.
+The value should only increase when an app uses the throttler.

+This metric excludes some internal apps (e.g. the schema tracker) that are always on, but does include the throttler's self checks (see following).

+##### `ThrottlerCheckAnyError`

+Counter.
+Included in `ThrottlerCheckAnyTotal`, indicating how many times the throttler rejected a check.

+##### `ThrottlerCheckAnyMysqlSelfTotal`

+Counter.
+Number of MySQL self-checks this throttler made.
+Included in `ThrottlerCheckAnyTotal`.

+##### `ThrottlerCheckAnyMysqlSelfError`

+Counter.
+Included in `ThrottlerCheckAnyMysqlSelfTotal`, indicating how many times the MySQL self-check resulted in rejection.

+##### `ThrottlerCheckAnyMysqlShardTotal`

+Counter.
+Number of MySQL shard-checks this throttler made.
+Included in `ThrottlerCheckAnyTotal`.

+##### `ThrottlerCheckAnyMysqlShardError`

+Counter.
+Included in `ThrottlerCheckAnyMysqlShardTotal`, indicating how many times the MySQL shard-check resulted in rejection.

+##### `ThrottlerCheckMysqlSelfSecondsSinceHealthy`

+Gauge, number of seconds since the last good MySQL self-check.

+##### `ThrottlerCheckMysqlShardSecondsSinceHealthy`

+Gauge, number of seconds since the last good MySQL shard-check.

+#### Internal throttler metrics

+These metrics are helpful when analyzing the throttler behavior, how it interacts with other shard throttlers, its heartbeat mechanism.

+##### `ThrottlerProbesTotal`

+The throttler probes for metrics independently of checks.
+Once probed, the result metric is cached, and any further checks are based on that cached value.
+Further probes overwrite that cached value.

+Counter.
+Total number of probes this throttler made.
+This includes self probes (e.g. to get the self MySQL metric) and, on `PRIMARY`, the shard probes (e.g. getting MySQL metrics from all serving replicas).

+##### `ThrottlerProbesLatency`

+Gauge.
+Time in nanoseconds of last probe.
+This serves as a general heuristic only for network latency.

 ## Resources

 - [freno](https://github.com/github/freno) project page